jupyterlab/extension-examples/advanced/myserverextension/README.md

 ```

 It will copy the NPM package in the Python package and force it to be copied in a place
-JupyterLab is looking for frontend extension:
+JupyterLab is looking for frontend extensions:

 ```py
 # setup.py#L36-L36